anthonykevins/academic-kickstart/content/author/admin/_index.fr.md

 email = ""

 # List (academic) interests or hobbies
-interests = ["Politiques sociales et de santé", "Politiques européennes", "Opinion publique", "Inégalités", "Représentation démocratique"]
+interests = ["Politiques sociales", "Précarité sur le marché du travail", "Opinion publique", "Politiques européennes", "Représentation démocratique", "Inégalités"]

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.